List of UK top-ten singles in 1973: Chart debuts

 Roger Daltrey of The Who scored his first and only solo hit single in the UK in 1973 with "Giving It All Away".
 With the band he had achieved eleven top 10 entries by that point (a re-release of The Who's 1966 hit "Substitute" would become the twelfth in 1976) including "Pinball Wizard" and "My Generation".
 Bryan Ferry came to prominence as lead singer of Roxy Music who peaked at number four in 1972 for the first time with "Virginia Plain".
 However 1973's "A Hard Rain's Gonna Fall" was a top 10 entry under in his own name.
 Manfred Mann previously appeared in the chart with his eponymous band.
 After this group and short-lived act Manfred Mann Chapter Three disbanded, he formed Manfred Mann's Earth Band.

-Lyn Paul had been a member of The New Seekers since 1970 but "You Won't Find Another Fool Like Me" saw her sing lead vocals for the first time and she was given an individual credit for the recording.
-She would get the same treatment on the band's next top 10 single, "I Get a Little Sentimental Over You", the following year.

 Songs from films

 The only song from a film to enter the top 10 in 1973 was "Live and Let Die" (from Live and Let Die).
 Additionally, "When I Fall in Love" was originally recorded by Nat King Cole for the 1957 film Istanbul.